pdonis/simpleblog3/README.md

 list of extensions in your config file.
 That's it.
 Or, of course, you can use one of the extensions that come with simpleblog, listed below.
 I use all of them for my blog.
-They give good examples of how the extension mechanism can be used:
+They give good examples of how the extension mechanism can be used.

+(Note: Strictly speaking, since extension names will be looked up as Python module names, they must be valid identifiers, which means they can't include hyphens.
+However, ``simpleblog`` allows you to use hyphens when referring to extensions, as in the ``render-markdown`` extension below; it converts the hyphens to underscores before looking up the module name.
+Command names are handled the same way--see below.)

 - The ``archives`` extension adds containers for entries that were published during specific time periods--years, months,